yihui-hu/pidgin/README.md

 ## How to use:

 1. Download the extension on the Chrome extension store [here](https://google.com)
-2. Login to your Are.na account
+2. Open extension and login to your Are.na account
-3. Click on the extension in the toolbar and provide the Are.na channel(s) that you want the tweets to connect to
+3. Provide the Are.na channel(s) that you want the tweets to connect to
 4. You can leave one or both channel inputs blank if you don't wish to connect one or both types of tweets
 5. The extension automatically connects tweets to the provided channels when you like and/or bookmark them